 Comply with other coordinated fish measures.

-From November 1–March 31, turbine units will continue to be operated within the 1% range except when BPA load requests require units to be operated outside the 1% range.
+Off-Season (November 1–March 31).
+While not required to do so in the off-season, turbines will normally run within the 1% range since it is the optimum point for maximizing energy output of a given unit of water over time.
+Operation outside the 1% range is allowed if needed for power generation or other needs.

 Minimum Generation.
 All of the lower Snake River powerhouses may be required to keep one generating turbine unit online at all times to maintain power system reliability.
 The minimum generation range of a turbine unit is derived from the 1% range tables below and actual unit operations, as defined in the FOP Table 1 (Appendix E).
 During low flow, there may not be enough river flow to meet this generation requirement and required minimum spill.
 Under these circumstances the minimum generation requirement will take precedence over the minimum spill requirement.
 Actual attainable minimum generation levels may vary depending on project conditions.